 Facebook just introduced Facebook Live for every member of the community.
 The largest social media platform in the world, earlier last year launched the service for the celebrities through Moment App and later to everyone in the US using our iOS and Android apps.
 Now, everyone using Facebook can connect with their friends and families, brands can reach out to their followers and celebrities can reach out to their fan base in real-time.

 Facebook has also enabled live in Facebook Groups – users can start broadcast right on the Groups and members in the particular group can join and interact with other members through QnA session.
-Now, celebrating your birthday with your distant friends and family members has become easier – you can share live videos with in real-time to give them a sneak peak of your birthday party.
+Now, celebrating your birthday with your distant friends and family members has become easier – you can share live videos within real-time to give them a sneak peek of your birthday party.